preciofishbone/OmniaDocsG2/blocks/anchor-navigation/index.rst

 Anchor navigation
 =============================================

 Use this block for navigation through anchors within a page.
-This block is available in Omnia 7.5 and later.

 Here's an example of a anchor navigation: